oroinc/phpstan-rules/README.md

  - `check_methods` - contains a list of methods that are checked for safeness.
 If passed arguments are unsafe, a security warning about such usage is reported by the analysis tool.
    Format `class.method: true` when all passed variables should be checked or `class.method: [1]` when only certain variables require checks (their positions are listed in array).
    Use `class.__all__: true` to check all class methods.
-   For example, there is SomeClass and we want to check all its methods, except for  `method1`.
+   For example, there is SomeClass, and we want to check all its methods, except for  `method1`.
 For `method1`, we want to enable only the first and third argument checks, and for `method2` we want all arguments to be checked:
     ```yml
     check_methods:
         SomeClass:
             __all__: true
-            method1: [0, 2]
+            method1: [0, 2, "3.array_keys_only", "4.array_values_only"]
             mrthod2: true
     ```